sseshachala/Deployments/xmd/README.md

 Deploying all
 =============

-Hosts file and vars in group_vars/all should be configured After use command for installing both:
+Hosts file in hosts file should be configured.
+Please note different host groups in the file.
+Also vars in group_vars/all should be configured.

+After it you can use command for installing both:

 ```
 ansible-playbook deploy.yml -i hosts -u root -k